 Even though the Hebrews all wore robes, male and female alike, for this verse to make any sense, there must have been some kind of distinction.
 Whatever that difference was, God wanted them to maintain it.
 There were to be no blurry lines.
 Females needed to dress like females.
 Males needed to dress like males.

 For God to say that cross-dressing is abominable, it must be something He regards as very serious.
 I think the reason it may be such a serious issue is that cross-dressing demonstrates a rebellious attitude toward God-given roles.
 Homosexuality may also be in consideration here.
 In our culture, when did women first begin to wear pants?
 Why did they do it?
 What were they trying to say by it?
-You may not be a feminist, but every time you wear pants, you have the radical feminist movement to thank for it.
-Women rebelling against traditional roles made your pant-wearing possible.
-Is that something you want to be a part of?
+We may not be radical feminists, but every time we women wear pants, we have the radical feminist movement to thank for it.
+Women rebelling against traditional roles made our pant-wearing possible.
+Is that something we want to be part of?

 Wearing a skirt or a dress is the clearest possible way to outwardly demonstrate a difference between the genders.

 “I will therefore that the younger women marry, bear children, guide the house, give none occasion to the adversary to speak reproachfully.”